OrenYuv/Mixed-Semi-Supervised-Regression/README.md

 The repository contains simiulation code and is usuful to replicate the empirical study conducted in the paper.

 Each code file produce an associated figure.

+Access to CelebA dataset is required in order to generate Figure 7.

+The datasets for Figures 8 and 9 are included indise the folder 'Interpolating NNs'.
+The file "Netflix_X_Vote.csv" contains the ratings of 12,931 users that rated the movie "Miss Congeniality", for the 184 movies with the minimal number of missing values among the full Netflix dataset.
+The file "Netflix_y.csv" contains the ratings of the movie "Miss Congeniality" for the same users.
+The full Netflix dataset is available at https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data.